spatialos/gdk-for-unity/docs/welcome.md

 <img src="{{assetRoot}}assets/metrics.png" style="margin: 0 auto; display: block;" />

-Note that the Logs and Metrics are [available via an API](https://docs.improbable.io/reference/latest/shared/operate/byo-metrics) if you with to create your own dashboards or alerts.
+<%(Callout type="info" message="Note that the Logs and Metrics are [available via an API](https://docs.improbable.io/reference/latest/shared/operate/byo-metrics) if you wish to create your own dashboards or alerts.")%>

 ## Well-done, and welcome to the GDK!